Zoites/zoites.github.io/contents/publications.md

   - Interview prep to get you the job
   - Optimization of LinkedIn profile to boost your professional presence and attract recruiters
   - Transition from academia to industry
-  - Graduate school advising
-  - Undergraduate and college counseling
+  - Education consulting: Graduate school advising, undergraduate and college counseling
   - Mentoring
   - Speaking engagements for your events

 #### AI/Informatics
 - Leveraging our interdisciplinary expertise, we provide AI and informatics solutions to your business.
 We assist companies to identify, plan, and execute AI initiatives that optimize their workflows and generate positive outcomes.
 Our experience in AI and informatics spans:
     - AI, NLP, and Bioinformatics solutions
-    - Assist Biotech, Pharma, and Life Science companies adopt AI solutions that accelerate R&D and optimize workflows
+    - Assist Biotech, Pharma, and Life Science companies in adopting AI solutions that accelerate R&D and optimize workflows
     - Delivery of AI training

 #### Writing Consulting